MatthiasBart/bachelor-thesis/chapters/5-implementation.typ

 // - **Assumptions and Constraints**
 //   - No access to private APIs.
 //   - Relying on reverse engineering and publicly observable behavior.
-//   - Limited visibility into Apple’s internal workings of AWDL.
+//   - Limited visibility into Apple’s internal workings of #gls("awdl").

 // - **Metrics of Interest**
 //   - Packet timing, latency, signal strength, peer discovery time, channel switching patterns.